rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 The Iptables in the reviews Pod hijack inbound traffic to port 15006, and from the above output we can see that Envoy's Inbound Handler is listening on port 15006, and requests to port 9080 destined for any IP will be routed to the `inbound|9080||` Cluster.

-As you can see in the last two rows of the Pod's Listener list, the Listener for `0.0.0.0:15006/TCP` (whose actual name is `virtualInbound`) listens for all Inbound traffic, which contains matching rules, and traffic to port 9080 from any IP will be routed to If you want to see the detailed configuration of this Listener in Json format, you can execute the `istioctl proxy-config listeners reviews-v1-545db77b95-jkgv2 --port 15006 -o json` command.
+As you can see in the last two rows of the Pod's Listener list, the Listener for `0.0.0.0:15006/TCP` (whose actual name is `virtualInbound`) listens for all Inbound traffic, which contains matching rules, and traffic to port 9080 from any IP will be routed.
+If you want to see the detailed configuration of this Listener in Json format, you can execute the `istioctl proxy-config listeners reviews-v1-545db77b95-jkgv2 --port 15006 -o json` command.
 You will get an output similar to the following.

 ```json
 [